hbb20/CountryCodePickerProject/README.md

    ###4.
 Full number support

-    - Full number is combination of country code and carrier number. for example, if coutnry code is 91 and carrier number is 8866667722 then "918866667722" or "+918866667722" is the full numbe
+    - Full number is combination of country code and carrier number. for example, if country code is 91 and carrier number is 8866667722 then "918866667722" or "+918866667722" is the full number

 	    ####Register carrierNumberEditText